How to Write a Winning Rationale for a Project Proposal

 How to Write the Project Rationale

-- Figure Out The Core Problem or Opportunity: Once you figure this out, express the problem or opportunity you will address through your project.
-Through evidence or data, show that the problem exists and why solving it matters..
+- Figure Out The Core Problem or Opportunity: Identify the core problem.
+Then, describe how you will address it with your project.
+Show that the problem exists and why solving it matters through evidence and data.

-- Explain the “Why” Behind the Problem: Expand on the problem’s relevance.
-Talk about how addressing the issue will lead to a lasting impact plus how it is in sync with the objectives and goals of the organization or funding agency..
+- Explain the “Why” Behind the Problem: Talk about how addressing the issue will lead to a lasting impact, plus how it is in sync with the donor’s objectives and values.

-- Add Evidence For Support: Back your arguments up through case studies, research, or evidence.
-Once you represent your rationale’s credibility with this, show that you truly understand the issue.
+- Add Evidence For Support: Use case studies, research, or evidence to support your arguments.
+Once you represent your rationale’s credibility, show that you truly understand the issue.

-- Be Clear and Concise: Use simple words that are to-the-point, and make it easier for the reader to comprehend by refraining from too much of technical language or jargon.
+- Be Clear and Concise: Use simple words that are to the point and make it easier for the reader to comprehend.
+Refrain from too much technical language or jargon.

 Key Components of an Effective Rationale